threefoldtech/threefold_hub/readme.md

 - The orchestrator (gbt) process.
 This process takes as an input the cosmos words of the validator, the BSC private key of the BSC account to which the validator delegates his signing power to, the Gravity Contract address, and a BSC node JSON-RPC endpoint.
 It monitors both the cosmos chain and the BSC chain and performs ~signing of events on both sides and relaying those events so that both chains are aware of them.
 Every validator must run its own orchestrator.
 However, only one relayer (an option of gbt that can be switched) must run so that the signatures are relayed between the two chains.
 - The BSC node (whose endpoint are passed to gbt).
 It can be a light node, full node, or a third party node.
 - The frontend (probably relevant only for developer/devops) are located in [./frontend](./frontend) and can be used to interact with the threefold hub chain as an alternative to the cmdline client provided by gbt.
-## Setup preparation

-### Installing threefold_hubd binary

-For now the binary is built from source after installing gcc, and go using the command `ignite chain build`.
-It creates the binary in `$HOME/go/bin/threefold_hubd`.

-### Cosmovisor

-It's used for upgrade auto-restart and possibly new binaries download before starting.
-Can be downloaded [here](https://github.com/cosmos/cosmos-sdk/releases/tag/cosmovisor%2Fv1.1.0).

-### orchestrator

-The binary required for signing and relaying are all included in a single binary that can be downloaded from [here](https://github.com/Gravity-Bridge/Gravity-Bridge/releases/tag/v1.5.0).

-### Geth

-A binary required for running a BSC light/full node.
-Can be downloaded from [here](https://github.com/bnb-chain/bsc/releases/tag/v1.1.9)

 ## Components setup

 ### Gravity Smart Contract